Abyaneh/Smart_Hospital/README.md

 ---

 ## Introduction
 This project, developed as part of an introductory robotics course, is an advanced autonomous robot designed to navigate and perform object detection in a hospital environment.
-The robot follows a path, detects objects such as beds, and interacts with patients through smart functionalities.
+The robot follows a path, detects objects, and interacts with patients through smart functionalities.

 ---